goldlabel-apps/goldlabelopensource/README.md

 2. Environment Variables

-Copy `gatsby/.env.sample` to `gatsby/.env.production` & `gatsby/.env.developer` and add any API keys etc
+Copy `gatsby/.env.sample` to `gatsby/.env.production` & `gatsby/.env.developer`
+and add the info you need

 3. Open and configure `gatsby/src/config`